White Bean, Artichoke & Sage Soup with Lemon

 • Sattvic: Gentle spices and clean flavors support clarity and ease.

-• Optional Rajasic lift: Add a pinch of black pepper or a sliver of fresh ginger for subtle stimulation.
+• Optional Rajasic lift: Add a pinch of black pepper or a pinch of red chili flakes.

 Previous